 One tray: 190 calories, 13 g fat, 4.5 g sat fat, 180 mg sodium, 12 g carbs, 2 g fiber, 7 g sugar, 7 g protein

-According to the International Osteoporosis Foundation, cheese—especially cheddar, parmesan, and mozzarella—are considered a calcium-rich food and consuming more daily calcium can help fight against Osteoporosis and bone disease.
-These handy little trays take your snack to the next level by pairing creamy white cheddar slices with sea salted, roasted almonds and dried cranberries.
-Normally it would behoove you to steer clear of dried fruit, as it’s often high in sugar.
+According to the International Osteoporosis Foundation, cheese—especially cheddar, parmesan, and mozzarella—are considered a calcium-rich food and consuming more daily calcium can help fight against osteoporosis and bone disease.
+These handy little trays take your snack to the next level by pairing creamy white cheddar slices with sea-salted, roasted almonds and dried cranberries.
+Normally it would behoove you to steer clear of dried fruit, as it's often high in sugar.
 However, this snack keeps the sugar counts under control capping it at 7 grams.
-To slow down on your sugar intake, don't miss these 30 Easy Ways to Stop Eating So Much Sugar.

 The Laughing Cow Creamy Swiss Garlic and Herb